vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The datastore in which to store container image files, container VM files, and the files for the virtual container host appliance.
 The `--image-store` option is **mandatory** if there is more than one datastore in your vSphere environment.
 If there is only one datastore in your vSphere environment, the `--image-store` option is not required.

+If you do not specify the `--image-store` option and multiple possible datastores exist, or if you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores in the failure message.

 If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `image-store` option must be shared by at least two ESXi hosts in the cluster.
 Using non-shared datastores is possible, but limits the use of vSphere features such as vSphere vMotion&reg; and VMware vSphere Distributed Resource Scheduler&trade; (DRS).

 When you deploy a virtual container host, `vic-machine` creates a set of folders in the target datastore: